 Moyamoya Disease Symptoms

-Moyamoya disease symptoms, such as strokes, mini-strokes and seizures, are expertly diagnosed and treated by some of the region's leading specialists at the Moyamoya Center of New York at North Shore-LIJ Health System's renowned Cushing Neuroscience Institute.
+Moyamoya disease symptoms, such as strokes, mini-strokes and seizures, are expertly diagnosed and treated by some of the region's leading specialists at the Moyamoya Center at North Shore-LIJ Health System's renowned Cushing Neuroscience Institute.

 The most common initial Moyamoya disease symptoms in children consist of transient, or temporary, episodes of muscle weakness or paralysis on one side of the body, sometimes alternating sides between episodes.
 These symptoms are caused by transient ischemic attacks (TIAs) or small ischemic strokes.
 Some children may experience seizures or involuntary movements and even exhibit signs of mental retardation.
 In young patients, Moyamoya disease is usually associated with headaches, speech difficulties, hemorrhage and anemia.